ozkanyasin/OzkanYasin/README.md

 - 👋 Hi, I’m @pirematur3
-- 👀 I’m interested in android development
+- 👀 I’m interested in android and backend development
-- 🌱 I’m currently learning kotlin and jetpack components
+- 🌱 I’m currently learning c#, java, kotlin and jetpack components
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...